Managing Your Wife: Respect for Others

 While a husband cannot be with his wife in all of her duties, he will be there for some.
 He can witness her interactions with friends, with family, or with church members.
 He may also learn from others how she behaves in public, and learn if she uses inappropriate speech.
 Any badmouth from her apart from the home needs to be addressed, whether that amounts to yelling, disrespectful language, vulgarities, or blasphemies.
 Whether they happen at home or not, or whether they are towards her husband or not, a man needs to correct his wife for such behavior, and punish her when necessary.
 The rules do not change much outside the home.

 Since such behavior often occurs directed at others, it also fits the situation to assure the wife personally apologizes to the person whom she disrespected.
 If she behaved badly before a group, she should apologize publicly to that group.
 In some instances, since the wife is under her husband’s headship, the husband may also want to apologize as well for his wife’s behavior, since he should have reined her in more successfully.
 His apology also reveals who is in charge, and that his wife is not independent from him.
 His wife’s punishment of course should be private, but her apologies need to be to the people she offended, whether private or public.
 You may also choose to have her present a written apology, if you find it suitable.
+Some will ask if you ought to tell the people she has wronged that you will punish her.
+I can answer that this is only wise if you know them well enough to discuss discipline with them, and if the situation calls for it; then it is fine to tell them that she is going to be adequately punished, and that she will have to pay for her wrong.

 If a woman is caring for the home full time, as she should, there is less opportunity for her to greatly misuse her tongue.
 However, when a wife has a career, and she is outside all day with coworkers, and under all kinds of pressure, misuses of the tongue can multiply.
 She needs to be disciplined enough that she can manage her speech even when under pressure and frustrated by work.
 Her husband may not be there to witness it all, but if he hears about a problem with his wife’s behavior on the job, with bad mouth or disrespect, he needs to handle it the same way: She needs to apologize to the person at work, and then change her behavior.
 She needs to promise to the person whom she’s offended not to do it again.
 If serious, she should face a spanking.
 Outside the home she is still a secondary representative of her family, and also a reflection of her husband, so all she does is important.
 It should reflect good womanly character and love.
 That will reflect a husband’s loving leadership.